United States v. Wong Kim Ark: Early history of United States citizenship law

-United States citizenship law is founded on two traditional principles—jus soli ("right of the soil"; a "common law" doctrine), and jus sanguinis ("right of the blood"; a "civil law" doctrine).
-Under jus soli, a child's citizenship would be acquired by birth within a country's territory, without reference to the political status or condition of the child's parents.
-Under jus sanguinis, the citizenship of a child would not depend on his or her place of birth, but instead follow the status of a parent (specifically, the father—or, in the case of an illegitimate birth, the mother).

 Throughout the history of the United States, the dominant legal principle governing citizenship has been jus soli—the principle that birth within the territorial limits of the United States confers automatic citizenship, excluding slaves before the American Civil War.
 Although there was no actual definition of citizenship in United States law until after the Civil War, it was generally accepted that anyone born in the United States was automatically a citizen.

-This applicability of jus soli, via the common law inherited in the United States from England, was upheld in an 1844 New York state case, Lynch v.
-Clarke, in which it was held that a woman born in New York City, of alien parents temporarily sojourning there, was a U.S. citizen.
+The common law principle of jus soli was upheld in an 1844 New York state case, Lynch v.
+Clarke, in which a state judge held that a woman born in New York City, of alien parents temporarily sojourning there, was a U.S. citizen.

-United States citizenship could also be acquired at birth via jus sanguinis (birth outside the country to a citizen parent), a right confirmed by Congress in the Naturalization Act of 1790.
-Additionally, alien immigrants to the United States could acquire citizenship via a process of naturalization—though access to naturalization was originally limited to "free white person[s]".

 African slaves were originally excluded from United States citizenship.
 In 1857, the United States Supreme Court held in Dred Scott v.
 Sandford that slaves, former slaves, and their descendants were not eligible under the Constitution to be citizens.
-Additionally, American Indians were not originally recognized as citizens, since Indian tribes were considered to be outside the jurisdiction of the U.S. government.
+Additionally, Native Americans were not originally recognized as citizens, since Native American tribes were considered to be outside the jurisdiction of the U.S. government.